zoxon/organize-media/Readme.md

 - Automatically groups Live Photos (photo + video)
 - Detects duplicates using MD5 hashes
 - Organizes files by date (Year/Month/Day)
-- Maintains a persistent state and log in the target directory
+- Writes a report for files without a captured date
-- Provides a CLI progress bar for scanning and copying
+- Provides a CLI progress bar for reading metadata and copying

 ---